g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

 One thing: TS is simultaneously an optimised hit factory which tracks stylistic trends in the charts and creates products in response, _and_ an extension of gossip-mag voyeurism.
 The songs are more explicit about its celeb subjects than past love / revenge songs.
 It's a product to a greater degree than everything else is now a product.
 (You lot would go parasocial regardless of how private Swift was, but as it is it's cultivated in a way which makes me run screaming.)

-Another is the melding of public and private.
+Another is that melding public and private _destroys_ the private.
 Living in public prevents you being yourself (think of the self-censorship alone), which undermines the romantic artist story another way <a href="#fn:9" id="fnref:9">9</a>.

 There are various plays for sympathy in the music - which are possibly even honest, but they remain plays. (e.g. The absurd premise of "Reputation" is that she is a victim, needs defenders.
 Maybe she really is trapped inside TS, the cage she intentionally constructed.)